themesberg/flowbite-svelte/src/routes/docs/typography/heading.md

 ---

 <script>
-  import { TableProp, TableDefaultRow } from '../../utils' import { A, Heading, Breadcrumb, BreadcrumbItem } from '$lib';
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { A, Heading, Breadcrumb, BreadcrumbItem } from '$lib';

-  import { props as items1 } from '../../props/Heading.json'
+  import componentData1 from '../../component-data/Heading.json'
-  import { props as items2 } from '../../props/P.json'
+  import componentData2 from '../../component-data/P.json'
-  import { props as items3 } from '../../props/A.json'
+  import componentData3 from '../../component-data/A.json'
-  import { props as items4 } from '../../props/Mark.json'
+  import componentData4 from '../../component-data/Mark.json'
-  import { props as items5 } from '../../props/Secondary.json'
+  import componentData5 from '../../component-data/Secondary.json'
 </script>

 Get started with the heading component to define titles and subtitles on a web page and also improve the on-page SEO metrics of your website by targeting high-traffic keywords on Google.